marcuskastner/eCommerce/README.md

 * [Setup](#setup)

 ## General info
 This site could be used as a general template for any ecommerce application.
 It uses Gatsby on the front end and Sanity on the back end to pull all the product information.
-Making it extremely easy for clients to add or edit items in their store.
+This makes it extremely easy for clients to add or edit items in their store.
 Furthermore, the site is fully integrated with stripe to securely handle payments.

 ## Technologies
 Project is created with: